-Forward purchased 1 x 12kg box of Potosi Natural SL34
+Forward has purchased a 1 x 12kg box of Potosi Natural SL34.

-Owned by siblings, Rigoberto and Luis Eduardo Herrera, who come from a long standing coffee producing family.
-They are now third generation coffee producers, with their grandparents starting in coffee in 1945 right here at Potosi farm.
-After Juan Antonio Herrera and his wife Blanca Ligia Correa purchased the land, with existing Typica plants, they added three more cultivars, Red Bourbon, Yellow Bourbon and Caturra, and here, Cafe Granja La Esperanza began.
+Potosi is owned by siblings, Rigoberto and Luis Eduardo Herrera, third-generation coffee producers, who come from a long-standing coffee-producing family.
+Their grandparents started in coffee in 1945 at Potosi farm.
+After Juan Antonio Herrera and his wife Blanca Ligia Correa purchased the land with existing Typica plants, they added three more cultivars: Red Bourbon, Yellow Bourbon, and Caturra.
+It was then that Cafe Granja La Esperanza began.

-When Rigoberto and Luis took over the family operation in the late 90's, they took the labour intensive job of pivoting the farms to organic production.
+When Rigoberto and Luis took over the family operation in the late '90s, they took on the labor-intensive job of pivoting the farms to organic production.
 Shortly after taking over, they purchased the land that is now Finca La Esperanza and expanded their organic coffee production.

 They've done major renovations to the farms during the past 30 years of ownership and management, planting new, exotic varieties throughout the 52 producing hectares of Potosi Farm.
-Here they're producing classic Colombian varieties like Caturra, Colombia, Tabi and they have beautiful exotics such as Geisha, Sidra, San Juan, Mandela, SL28 and more.
+At Potosi, they produce classic Colombian varieties like Caturra, Colombia, and Tabi.
+As well as beautiful exotics such as Geisha, Sidra, San Juan, Mandela, SL28 and more.

-On top of industry leading farm practices, they're also innovating the world of coffee processing, constantly exploring new techniques and processes to bring their coffees to a whole other level.
+On top of industry-leading farm practices, they're also innovating the world of coffee processing, consistently exploring new techniques and processes to bring their coffees to a whole other level.

 SL34 was originally selected in Kenya in the late 1930s at the Scott Agricultural Laboratories.
 Individual tree selections made at the Scott Laboratories in Kenya during the 1935-1939 period were prefixed “SL.”

 This SL34 lot sees 150 hours of whole cherry, anaerobic fermentation in sealed plastic barrels, with close monitoring of temperature and PH.
-These aromatic cherries are then dried for 20 hours in a mechanical dryer, and then finished in covered raised beds for 12 days.Variety: SL34
+These aromatic cherries are then dried for 20 hours in a mechanical dryer and finished in covered raised beds for 12 days.Variety: SL34